-MyUni will be used extensively in this course for announcements, resources, and assessment.
-Students should be actively checking the MyUni course webpage regularly for announcements, lecture slides, general course information, assessment details, tutorial preparation, additional readings and suggested links.
+MyUni will be extensively used in this course for announcements, resources and assessments.
+Students are advised to actively check the MyUni course webpage regularly for accessing information pertaining to the course (e.g., announcements, lecture slides, assessment details, tutorial preparation, additional readings and suggested links).

-Please ensure you have access before the start of semester.
-This is your responsibility.
+Please ensure you have access to the MyUni page before the start of the Trimester.

 Learning & Teaching Activities